dreamup-ai/stable-diffusion-service/README.md

 - `base`, `0.1.4`: This is the base image.
 It contains inference code and dependencies, but no models.
 It is intended to be used as a base for custom images, or in a situation where you want to mount models from a volume instead of baking them into the image.
 This is the recommended image to use if you are running this server locally, or in a cloud that supports elastic file systems (EFS).
 - `safety-checker`, `0.1.4-safety-checker`: This image contains the inference code and the safety checker models ONLY.
 This is really only intended to be a base image upon which you would load controlnet models and a stable diffusion model.
 - `controlnet-slim`, `0.1.4-controlnet-slim`: This image contains the inference code and the controlnet models that are used in Dreamup.ai production.
 It is intended to be used as a base model.
-It notable excludes the following controlnet models:
+It notably excludes the following controlnet models:
   - segmentation
   - mlsd
   - shuffle